iroshanvidanage/sre-lab-terraform/README.md

 ## HCP Terraform Cloud

 - Can create a free [account](https://app.terraform.io/session).
+- In the *Free Tier* can use upto 500 resources per month.
+[For more](https://www.hashicorp.com/products/terraform/pricing).
 - Basic structure of HCP Terraform.
     1. Organizations - Oraganizations are shared spaces for one or more teams to collaborate on workspaces.
         - HCP manages plans and billing at the organization level.